DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

     -   ``doc`` : some documentation text

 A metric additionally has an ``owner``.
-It typically gets set automatically through authentication but can be changed in the `Admin Interface`_.
+It typically gets set automatically through authentication but can be changed in the `Admin Interface`_, like the attributes mentioned above.

 ``MetricDataXYZ``` models have the following  attributes: